HISPlayer/UnityWindows-SDK/hisplayer-api.md

   </tr>
 </table>

+#### protected virtual void EventPlaybackBuffering(HisPlayerEventInfo eventInfo)
+Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_PLAYBACK_BUFFERING** is triggered.
+This event occurs whenever the playback is in buffering state.

+#### protected virtual void EventPlaybackBufferEnd(HisPlayerEventInfo eventInfo)
+Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_PLAYBACK_BUFFER_END** is triggered.
+This event occurs whenever the player has finished buffering.

 #### protected virtual void EventVolumeChange(HisPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_VOLUME_CHANGE** is triggered.
 This event occurs whenever the volume has been modified.